Crio-Bytes/Database/MySQL  Table with constraints/README.md

 ### Activity 3: Create a Database

 The next step is to create a Database in the MySQL Workbench,to create a Database use the "Query".

 Here word Query came, so you might be thinking what is Query?

 >So,a query is really a question or request for data.

 Use the following query to create Database:

-` CREATE DATABASE CRIO;`
+` CREATE DATABAS_NAME;`

-Here CRIO is a name of database, you can give any name and every query should end with semicolon(;) After writing the query just select the query and then click on execution button just like in image bellow 👇
+You have to give Database name, try giving CRIO as a Database name and remenber every query should end with semicolon(;)

+After writing the query just select the query and then click on execution button just like in image bellow 👇

 ![](Images/img2.png)